Options

 The parse

-Within the callback, you can check whether an option has been specified before by comparing its value with undefined
+You can check whether an option has been supplied before by comparing its value with undefined

 .
-This works because default values are only set at the end of the parsing loop.
+This works because default values and values from the environment are only set at the end of the parsing loop.

 Environment attributes